| Package | Year | Description | Metrics |

 Technical Expertise

-- Specialized Software: Bloomberg Terminal, Reuters, specialized financial databases
+- Specialised software: Bloomberg Terminal, Reuters, specialised financial databases.

 Research Facilities